Nasdanika-Models/family/README.md

 If the semantic element extends ``StringIdentity``, ``semantic-id`` property can be used to specify the ``id`` attribute.
 If this property is not provided, then Drawio model element ID is used as a semantic ID.

+### semantic-selector

+[Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/reference/core/expressions.html) expression evaluating to a semantic element.

+Semantic selectors are similar to constructors with the following diffences:

+* Semantic selectors are evaluated after constructors
+* A constructor may evaluate to ``null``, but a semantic selector must eventually evaluate to a non-null value
+* A constructor is evaluated once, but a semantic selector maybe evaluated multiple time until it returns a non-null value
+* A semantic selector is only evaluated if there isn't a semantic element already

+Semantic selectors can be used to evaluate semantic elements using semantic elements of other elements.
+For example, a semantic selector of a child node may need a semantic element of its parent to resolve its own semantic element.

+Overide ``configureSemanticSelectorEvaluationContext()`` to provide variables to the evaluator.

 ### spec